-By the way, it’s a myth that hair grows back longer or thicker after shaving.
-This is not the case, so don’t rely on this old wives’ tale when choosing a hair removal method.
+By the way, it’s a total myth that hair grows back longer or thicker after shaving.

 Ancient Egyptians considered having pubic hair indecent, so they invented sugaring and waxing.

-In ancient Rome, a hairless pubis was indicative of belonging to a high stratum of society.
+In ancient Rome, a hairless pubis was a status symbol.

 Pumice, tweezers, and a special depilatory cream consisting of resin, goat bile, viper venom powder, and bat blood were used to achieve smoothness.
 Pubic hair trimming was not in fashion in Europe until the late 1900s.